fwupd/fwupd/plugins/logitech-hidpp/README.md

    Texas Instruments (U0008) versions
 * Logitech Bolt dongles
 * Unifying peripherals through the Unifying receiver
+* Peripherals through the Bolt receiver and directly through BLE

 This plugin will not work with the different "Nano" dongle (U0010) as it does not use the Unifying protocol.